KMaitreya/OpenCV/README.md

 6)opencv-6 (colour detection)
 Using open cv function we can detect various colours in an image.
 We used upper and lower bound for each colour to separate it from the image.

+7)opencv-7 (face detection)
+In this notebook we have used cascade classifier to detect the face.
+The original image has to be onverted into a grayscale for cascade classifier to work, we have used a green rectangle to denote the detected face.
+The coordinates of the rectangle come as an output of the detectMultiScale().